 - Latin philosophy

 Students must also offer a thesis of 10,000 to 15,000 words on a topic they choose in consultation with the course coordinator and a prospective supervisor.

-It is a requirement for students without any (or with little) Ancient Greek to attend the language classes currently run by the Faculty of Classics, but it is highly recommended that they do so, as being able to read philosophical texts in the original language is an advantage for Ancient Philosophy students.
-Students with intermediate or advanced Greek may be asked to attend more advanced Ancient Greek classes, or classes in one of the modern languages especially important for research in ancient philosophy (eg French, German or Italian).
+It is not a course requirement for students without any (or with little) Ancient Greek to attend the language classes currently run by the Faculty of Classics, but it is highly recommended that they do so, as being able to read philosophical texts in the original language is an advantage for Ancient Philosophy students.
+Students with intermediate or advanced Greek may choose to attend more advanced Ancient Greek classes.